-6.8.6 Applicant must confirm it will adhere to Covered California naming conventions promulgated through a future administrative rulemaking by Covered California for 2015. for on-Exchange plans and off-Exchange mirror products pursuant to Government Code 100503(f).
+6.8.6 Applicant must confirm it will adhere to standard naming conventions adopted by Covered California for 2015.

 7. QUALITY AND DELIVERY SYSTEM REFORM

 The Exchange's "Triple Aim" framework seeks to improve the patient care experience including quality and satisfaction, improve the health of the population and reduce the per capita cost of Covered Services.
 The Quality and Delivery System Reform standards outlined in the QHP Contract outline the ways the Exchange and Contracted QHPs will focus on the promotion of better care and higher value for plan enrollees and other California health care consumers.